rizbicki/site/content/publication/2020_confidence_likelihood_free/index.md

 # Custom links (optional).
 #   Uncomment line below to enable.
 For multiple links, use the form `[{...}, {...}, {...}]`.
 #url_custom = [{name = "Custom Link", url = "http://example.org"}]

+summary: Parameter estimation, statistical tests and confidence sets are the cornerstones of classical statistics that allow scientists to make inferences about the underlying process that generated the observed data.
+A key question is whether one can still construct hypothesis tests and confidence sets with proper coverage and high power in a so-called likelihood-free inference (LFI) setting; that is, a setting where the likelihood is not explicitly known but one can forward-simulate observable data according to a stochastic model.
+We present ACORE, a frequentist approach to LFI that first formulates the classical likelihood ratio test (LRT) as a parametrized classification problem, and then uses the equivalence of tests and confidence sets to build confidence regions for parameters of interest.
+We also present a goodness-of-fit procedure for checking whether the constructed tests and confidence regions are valid.

 # Does this page contain LaTeX math? (true/false)
 math = true